vjardin/zephyr-picoprobe-hello/README.md

 2. You should see "Bonjour" printed every second.

-3. The red LED (D1) on the Debug Probe should blink every second.
+3. All five LEDs on the Debug Probe should blink every second.

+4. Press and hold the BOOTSEL button - you should see the firmware update message instead of "Bonjour".

 ## Project Structure